Code-Institute-Submissions/bookable/README.md

 ### Accessibility

 The app was tested with [color.a11y.com/Contrast](https://color.a11y.com/Contrast/ "color.a11y.com/Contrast") for any accessability issues.
-Bootstraps btn-outline-light class was the main cause.
-Problems were fixed.
+Bootstraps btn-outline-light class was the leading cause.
+I fixed all problems.

-Other pages were tested as well.
+I tested other pages as well.

 ![Result](./docs/tests/a11y.jpg)

 <br>

 The social card image was tested with [brandwood.com/a11y/](https://www.brandwood.com/a11y/ "brandwood.com/a11y/") for any accessability issues.
-Issues for the small text did show up, but given that this image would show up on social media when shared, just to intice people to visit the site, I chose to leave it as is.
+Issues for the small text did show up, but given that this image would show up on social media when shared, I chose to leave it as is to entice people to visit the site.

 ![Result](./docs/tests/brandwoord-a11y-social-card.jpg)